a-pt/CPU-vs-GPU-Performance-Analysis/README.md

 In this project, benchmarking tests were  performed between CPU and GPU in  the field of Deep Learning.

-GeForce  GTX 1660 Ti and AMD Ryzen 7 CPU  was used during tests.
+GeForce  GTX 1660 Ti GPU and AMD Ryzen 7 CPU  was used during tests.
 A system for classifying images with  Feed forward Neural Network (FNN)  architecture was used to compare  performance during testing.

 ## Algorithms:
 ```